Blake Parker

-Richard Blake Parker (born June 19, 1985) is an American professional baseball pitcher who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Chicago Cubs, Seattle Mariners, New York Yankees, Los Angeles Angels, Minnesota Twins, Philadelphia Phillies, and Cleveland Indians.
+Richard Blake Parker (born June 19, 1985) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Seattle Mariners, New York Yankees, Los Angeles Angels, Minnesota Twins, Philadelphia Phillies, and Cleveland Indians.
 Parker was drafted by the Cubs in the 16th round of the 2006 MLB draft, and made his major league debut in 2012.

 Career

 Amateur

 Parker was born in Fayetteville, Arkansas.
 He attended Fayetteville High School in Fayetteville, and the University of Arkansas, where he played college baseball for the Arkansas Razorbacks.
 In 2005, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 Parker was drafted by the Chicago Cubs in the 16th round of the 2006 MLB draft, being signed by scout Brian Milner.